-It’s a powerful package of goodness, containing such important nutrients as calcium, potassium, magnesium, phosphorus, high-quality protein and vitamins A and D.
+It’s a powerful package of goodness, containing important nutrients such as calcium, potassium, magnesium, phosphorus, high-quality protein and vitamins A and D.

-A great nutrition deal for your food dollar.
+Milk is a great nutrition deal for your food dollar.

 Spend some time with these fun brochures and infographics to learn more about milk and cheese: